aesthetic-suite/framework/docs/packages/react/themes.md

 Themes can only be accessed within a style sheet when registered into Aesthetic.
-We can achieve this using the `registerTheme()` and `registerDefaultTheme()` methods, both of which require a unique name.
+We can achieve this using the `registerTheme()` and `registerDefaultTheme()` methods, both of which require a unique name and an optional [theme style sheet](../../development/theme-styles.md).
 A default theme can only be defined twice, once for a light color scheme, the other for a dark color scheme.

 ```ts
 // setup.ts